-If a patient is diagnosed with cancer which is termed as the ‘a bolt from the blue’ where a lot of efforts are required to restore back to the normal lifestyle.
+If a patient is diagnosed with cancer which is termed as the ‘a bolt from the blue’ where a lot of effort is required to restore back to the normal lifestyle.
 But at present, the ongoing pandemic – COVID – 19 has added more stress to the cancer patients where they are immune-compromised and are at more risk of the coronavirus.
 However, the delay in the treatment may result in life-threatening challenges leading to more complicated issues.

 So what should the patient do this time of COVID 19 pandemic?

 Do not Panic